In-situ fetoscopic 3D bioprinting for spina bifida treatment

 The last work package will finally validate the innovative approach.
 We will first validate through in-vitro testing using a laparoscopic simulator, then we will perform a sheep spina bifida aperta model where the innovative fetoscopic 3D bioprinting system will be validated.

-We will leverage my expertise in biomaterials, cells, and tissue engineering device design to carry out this project that will deliver a revolutionary system that will open up the possibility to bioprint tissue-engineered constructs on the fetus.
+We will leverage my expertise in biomaterials, cells, and tissue engineering device design to carry out this project that will deliver a revolutionary system.
+This system will open up the possibility to bioprint tissue-engineered constructs on the fetus.

 Financiële details & Tijdlijn